 Keepers of Bees

 We have learned that beekeeping is like raising children.
 There are a million different ways to do it and everyone has a different opinion.
 Beekeeping techniques are also largely dependent on the scale of beekeeping.
 While we continue to grow, we remain teachable in our beekeeping techniques, hoping to provide a more sustainable future for our little ladies.
-Being Certified Natural Growers has taught us ways to promote safe and natural beekeeping on land free of chemicals.
-And while it isn't possible for all of our honey to be created on such land, we will continue to educate others on how we all contribute to the welfare of our pollinators.
+We are proud to source honey from the hardworking beekeepers of Utah and will continue to educate others on how we all contribute to the welfare of our pollinators.